 Through considerable ongoing research and analysis, Rigging for Rescue’s developers have methodically reviewed, tested, and evaluated numerous ropework techniques – often exposing assumptions about ropework that were pure myth and folklore.
-This data-based approach has led to the introduction of practical techniques that are gentle to the rope, patient, and rescuer-while maintaining high levels of safety.
+This data-based approach has led to the introduction (and/or modification) of practical techniques that are gentle to the rope, patient, and rescuer-while maintaining high levels of safety.

 Included in this area of our website are recent research reports and video segments.